This selection procedure is intended to fill 1 currently available post.

 • Manage and supervise staff: evaluate and monitor individual and team operational performance and address potential shortcomings; cultivate a culture of teamwork and cooperation;

 • Support the Head of Department – ECTC with the day-to-day management and administration;

 • Supervise and organise working groups, meetings, training activities or conferences in relation to his/her areas of responsibility and maintain direct contact with the specialists/analysts in order to identify opportunities for operational support, to steer, focus and stimulate expert participation and to promote the networks as well as Europol’s products and services;

 • Represent the Unit in external and cross-departmental engagements and provide advice on matters relating to area of responsibility; deliver presentations and prepare reports;

-• Perform any other task in the area of competence as requested by the management.
+• Perform any other duties in the area of competence as assigned by the Head of Department.

 REQUIREMENTS – ELIGIBILITY CRITERIA